AB Living Trusts and AB Disclaimer Trusts

 The drawback to the AB disclaimer trust is that if the surviving spouse does not disclaim any property, then there will be nothing in Trust A for the deceased spouse's beneficiaries.
 However, this would not be a problem if the couple just leaves their property to their children.

-The main benefit of the AB disclaimer trust over the standard AB trust is that the surviving spouse can maximize tax savings, which will depend on the tax law when the 1st spouse dies.
+The main benefit of the AB disclaimer trust over the standard AB trust is that the surviving spouse can maximize tax savings, which depends on the tax law when the 1st spouse dies.
 For instance, if the 1st spouse died in 2010, when the estate tax was repealed for 1 year, then the surviving spouse could disclaim all the deceased spouse's property.

 Sprinkling AB Trust